 What should I do if I think I may have sleep apnoea?

 The best thing is see your doctor.
 He may refer you to a specialist or sleep disorders unit for you to undergo evaluation which may include spending the night in a sleep lab to undergo a sleep study call 'polysomnogram'.

 A sleep study or polysomnogram is a diagnostic test for sleep apnoea that involves sleeping overnight in a sleep laboratory.
 The patient is connected to a machine that records a variety of body functions during sleep including the electrical activity of the brain, eye movement, muscle activity, heart rate, respiratory effort, air flow and blood oxygen levels.
 In addition to diagnosing sleep apnoea, the severity of the sleep apnoea can also be determined.

 There are a few effective treatments for obstructive sleep apnoea, namely weight loss, breathing-assistance devices, dental appliances and surgery.
 A commonly recommended treatment involves using a breathing-assistance device known as the CPAP (Continuous Positive Airway Pressure) device, during sleep.
 This device delivers air under pressure to the airway through a mask applied over the nose (held down by straps).
 This pressure that is applied keeps your airway from collapsing during sleep.
 It is probably the most effective form of treatment for obstructive sleep apnoea at present.

 Surgery is effective in a select group of patients and usually involves procedures that trim excess soft tissue from the upper part of the throat ( uvulopharyngeopalatoplasty) and may involve moving the base of the tongue forward and anchoring it to the base of your chin (genioglossus advancement).

-Specially-cast dental appliances ( something like braces) can also be worn at night to treat obstructive sleep apnea.
+Specially-cast dental appliances ( something like braces) can also be worn at night to treat obstructive sleep apnoea.

 Subscribe to our mailing list to get the updates to your inbox